The Constitution of the Edinburgh University Theatre Company

 c) Committee welfare contact: The Committee shall select from their number a welfare contact to serve for the duration of that Committee’s term.

 d) If circumstances require, an additional welfare contact may be appointed by the Committee or elected immediately following a motion passed at a General Meeting.
-The term must be of a fixed duration and not extend beyond a year.
+The term must be of a fixed duration and not extend beyond a year. - Welfare contact duties:

 a) Support those affected by welfare issues.